devoworm/Digital-Bacillaria/Behaviors/README.md

 * modeling modes of movement behavior from microscopy data.

-_References_:
+__References__:
+Arshavsky, Cellular and network properties in the functioning of the nervous system: from central pattern generators to cognition. _Brain Research Reviews_, 41(2–3), 229-267 (2003).

+Graziano, The Intelligent Movement Machine.
+An Ethological Perspective on the Primate Motor System.
+Oxford University Press Oxford, UK (2009).

 Hanczyc and Ikegami, Chemical Basis for Minimal Cognition, _Artificial Life_, 16: 233–243 (2010).

-Arshavsky, Cellular and network properties in the functioning of the nervous system: from central pattern generators to cognition. _Brain Research Reviews_, 41(2–3), 229-267 (2003).

 Marder and Bucher, Central pattern generators and the control of rhythmic movements. _Current Biology_, 11(23), R986-R996 (2011).